6112-fa25/6112-fa25.github.io/_pages/project/phase_1.md

 ## Grading

-This phase is optional, so it is worth 0% of your total grade:
+This phase is optional, so it is worth 5% of your total grade:

-- Passing the automated tests for your scanner and parser (2% each)
+- Passing the automated tests for your scanner and parser
 - Your 10 additional test cases in the `additional-tests/` folder
 - Your short report (about 3 paragraphs) explaining your approach